Peter Odeke: Stage

 Peter’s first experience with the National Theatre came in the early 1990s with a contemporary dance-drama group “SPECTRUM”.
 He acted as Teezi in the group’s most successful production “Unleashed Fury,” before taking a sojourn because of his University study.

 Television

 Peter made his debut into Television drama in 2002 with the highly acclaimed “Centre 4,” a thirteen (13) episode health TV drama where he played a lead role as Moses Wema– the mysterious and hunky Laboratory technician.

+He currently features as the dreaded "Judge Isaac Jemba" in Junior Drama Club or "JDC," a family drama currently screening on DSTV's Pearl Magic Prime channel.

 Radio drama

 He has also ventured into radio drama in two BBC African radio plays: Kitu Kidogo (by Kenneth Atwiine) & Damn Seconds (by Pamela Otali).

 Film

 In 2004, Peter landed his first movie role in Raoul Peck's HBO movie, Sometimes in April, featuring Idris Elba.

 Back in Kampala, Peter re-enacted Denis Obua in Dan Gordon's BBC docu-drama: The John Akii-Bua Story; An African Tragedy (2008).
-In 2010, Peter joined renowned Ugandan Director Matt Bish for a supporting role in his award-winning movie “S.R.B” (2010) as Julius Dracu.
+His first local film project was with renowned Ugandan Director Matt Bish for a supporting role in his award-winning movie “S.R.B” (2010) as Julius Dracu.

-Peter's most recent project is in the Walt Disney Pictures production, Queen of Katwe, starring Academy Award-winning actress Lupita Nyong’o and David Oyelowo.
+Peter was in the Walt Disney Pictures production, Queen of Katwe, starring Academy Award-winning actress Lupita Nyong’o and David Oyelowo.
 Peter plays “Mr. Barumba”, the chair-person of the Chess Federation in Uganda.
-This movie comes out in September 2016.
+This movie came out in September 2016.

+Peter's most recent project is the film: "Janani; The Last Stand" a Matt Bish project based on the final days of Archbishop Janani Luwum, who was murdered during the reign of President Idi Amin of Uganda.
+Peter plays the lead role of Archbishop Janani Luwum.